 With customer expectations at an all-time high, we know it’s no longer enough to simply provide good service.
-So, how can your business build and maintain a genuine, lasting relationship with your customers?
-Your customer experience program—whether formal or in development—can help you get a pulse on what your customers are thinking, feeling, and expecting from you.
+Whether purchasing new running shoes or making a big decision like applying for a loan, we all want to do business with a company that fits, wears well, and won’t need replacing in six months.
+So, how can your business build and maintain that kind of genuine, lasting relationship with your customers?
 Here are several tips to hone your focus on delivering a truly exceptional customer experience, driving long-term satisfaction and loyalty:

 Know what they’re saying